dask/dask/docs/source/delayed-best-practices.rst

 Break up computations into many pieces
 --------------------------------------

-Every dask.delayed function call is a single operation from Dask's perspective.
+Every ``dask.delayed`` function call is a single operation from Dask's perspective.
-You achieve parallelism by having many dask.delayed calls, not by using only a single one.
-Dask will not look inside a function decorated with dask.delayed and parallelize that code internally.
-It needs your help to find good places to break up a computation.
+You achieve parallelism by having many delayed calls, not by using only a single one: Dask will not look inside a function decorated with ``@dask.delayed`` and parallelize that code internally.
+To accomplish that, it needs your help to find good places to break up a computation.

 **Don't**